Northumberland Walks Logo

 Broadstruther

-When leaving Broadstruther the path heads almost due south across open moorland until it once again reaches Hazelly Burn.
+When leaving Broadstruther we followed a path almost due south across open moorland until we once again reached Hazelly Burn.

-In misty weather a compass will be needed here as it is easy to wander off in the wrong direction.
+In misty weather a compass can be needed here as it is easy to wander off in the wrong direction.

-At Hazelly Burn the path swings south east towards a ridge between Broadhope Hill and Cold Law.
-At the low point between these hills the path passes through a fence.
+At Hazelly Burn the path turned south east towards a ridge between Broadhope Hill and Cold Law.
+At the low point between these hills we passed through a fence.

 From here there are superb views in all directions and especially across the Harthope Valley to the eastern slopes of Hedgehope Hill, Long Crags and Langlee Crags.